The quality of our LED technology

 In the processing and selection of our LED components, we rigorously follow our own ideas and do not let ourselves be misled by other criteria commonly found on the market.
 To meet these goals, we have created all the necessary conditions, including the best production processes.

 All BEGA LED luminaires are fitted with modules adapted exactly to them, produced on our own premises.
 We have control over all the materials used and therefore are not forced to enter any compromises.
 We alone are responsible for defining factors such as a luminaire’s light output, light colour and thermo-management, thus making a direct impact on the quality of our luminaires.
 Our LED modules are expected to reach the maximum possible service life.
-With this in mind, we are committed to using components of the highest quality, made exclusively of ageing-resistant materials.
-For example, we do not use any plastic lenses in our optical systems as their ageing resistance is doubtful.
+As a matter of conviction we use durable, non-wearing materials in our optical systems.
+We do not use any plastic lenses to deflect light, as their ageing resistance is doubtful.
 Instead we prefer durable materials such as glass, silicone and aluminium.

 Service life of the modules